center-key/fetch-json/README.md

 ## 6) Response text converted to JSON
-The HTTP response body is considered to be JSON if the `Content-Type` is `"application/json"` or `"text/javascript"`.
-If the HTTP response body is not JSON, an object containing the body as a string in the `bodyText` field is created and passed on through the promise.
+The HTTP response body is considered to be JSON if the `Content-Type` is `"application/json"` or `"text/javascript"`.&nbsp; If the HTTP response body is not JSON, **fetch-json** passes back through the promise an object with a `bodyText` string field containing response body text.

 In addition to the `bodyText` field, the object will have the fields: `ok`, `status`, `statusText`, and `contentType`.